jfdoyle3/to-serve-man/README.md

 # to-serve-man

-Java springboot backen with mySQL and MongoDB with React Front end.
+Java SpringBoot backend with mySQL and MongoDB with React Front end.